-MSc in Luxury Management business trip: every year, IUM organizes study trips to give students the opportunity to experience firsthand how luxury companies work nowadays.
+MSc in Luxury Management business trip: every year, IUM organizes field trips to give students the opportunity to experience firsthand how luxury companies work nowadays.

 This year, the MSc in Luxury Management business trip was set in northern Italy between Piedmont and Lombardy.
 Throughout the four days, we had the chance and the pleasure to visit several excellent businesses in the luxury industry.